rgwch/mikrorest/docs/classes/MikroRest.md

 > **start**(): `any`

-Defined in: index.ts:190
+Defined in: index.ts:191

-Launch the server. routes and static directories can be added before ore after calling this method.
+Launch the server. routes and static directories can be added before or after calling this method.

 #### Returns